Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states use cases: 'audit existing automation before adding new rules' and 'find a rule_id before disabling / deleting an old one.'
-This provides clear context for when to use this tool versus the other ad_rules tools, though it does not explicitly list when not to use it.
+The description provides explicit usage context: 'Use this to audit existing automation before adding new rules or to find a rule_id before disabling / deleting an old one.'
+It clearly indicates when to use the tool, though it does not explicitly state when not to use it or mention alternatives like meta_ads_ad_rules_get.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.